bcgov/AzureFilesPoC/WorkTracking/OneTimeActivities/RegisterApplicationInAzure.md

 - A minimal az CLI command to verify authentication works
 - No resource modification or creation

+### Validating the Overall CI/CD Framework

+After confirming basic Azure authentication, validate the end-to-end CI/CD pipeline using the dedicated validation workflow:

+1. Navigate to the GitHub Actions tab in your repository
+2. Run the "Terraform Validation Workflow" (`.github/workflows/terraform-validation.yml`)
+3. Use the following settings:
+   - **Environment**: `dev` (or your target environment)
+   - **Cleanup**: `true` (to automatically remove test resources)
+4. Verify the workflow can successfully:
+   - Authenticate to Azure using OIDC
+   - Initialize Terraform
+   - Plan and apply the configuration
+   - Verify resource creation
+   - Delete the test resource after validation

+This validation workflow uses a minimal Terraform configuration located in `terraform/validation/` that creates only a simple resource group to verify all components are working together:

+- Application registration and OIDC federation
+- GitHub Actions workflow configuration
+- Terraform authentication and permissions
+- GitHub Secrets integration
+- End-to-end resource creation and cleanup

+For detailed steps, refer to the [Validation Process](ValidationProcess.md) guide, which serves as a pattern for all future resource creation in this PoC.

 ### Next Steps After Verification

-Once this basic configuration is verified, you can:
+Once the end-to-end validation is complete, you can:
-- Implement Terraform workflows following the guidance in [BC Government IaC and CI/CD documentation](https://developer.gov.bc.ca/docs/default/component/public-cloud-techdocs/azure/best-practices/iac-and-ci-cd/)
+- Begin implementing production Terraform code following the guidance in [BC Government IaC and CI/CD documentation](https://developer.gov.bc.ca/docs/default/component/public-cloud-techdocs/azure/best-practices/iac-and-ci-cd/)
 - Configure self-hosted runners if needed for accessing private resources
 - Develop more complex workflows with proper approvals for resource deployments

 **VERIFICATION POINT 7**:
-- The workflow should show green checkmarks for all steps
+- Both login and Terraform validation workflows show green checkmarks for all steps
-- The output should indicate successful connection to Azure
+- The output indicates successful connection to Azure and resource creation
+- Test resources are automatically cleaned up after validation
+- All validation criteria in the [Validation Process](ValidationProcess.md) are met

 **AFTER COMPLETING STEP 5**:
 1. Update the Progress Tracking table at the bottom of this document